-Here is another recipe for holiday doughnuts from allrecipes member Mel Levy.
+Here is another recipe for holiday doughnuts from home cook Mel Levy.
 The batter in this recipe calls for yogurt, making these doughnuts especially tender.
 Once fried, roll the doughnuts in vanilla sugar and eat immediately.

-This sugar cookie recipe is loved by our community.
 Make a batch and let your guests (kids and adults) roll out the dough and cut out their favorite Hanukkah shapes including menorah, dreidel, and Star of David.
-Once baked and cooled, you can decorate the cookies with icing and sprinkles.
-A perfect sweet ending to a wonderful dinner.
+A sweet ending to a wonderful dinner.